CoinbaseWallet/CBStore/README.md

 Stores framework provides a unified API for storing, retrieving and observing Key-Value pairs on iOS and Android.

 ## Rationale
 Deciding where to store data, how to transform it, how to observe it, or where to save the key requires additional decision making and manual work.
-This framework elevates all that by providing a simple consistent API across both platforms.
+This framework alleviates all that by providing a simple consistent API across both platforms.

 ## Usage
 First we need to define a `StoreKey`.
 A `StoreKey` defines how, what and where to store the value.